JuanCab/AstroInteractives/README.md

 Help / Documentation
 --------------------

-- The documentation for how the code does what it does is in the comments.
+- The documentation for how the Python notebooks do what they do are in the code comments for now.
+We hope to eventually add copies of some of the lab exercises we do so people can see these on context.
 - Send us an email at cabanela@mnstate.edu if you need any help/information.